rangle/ngCourse2/handout/09-routing.md

 ```
 [View Example](http://plnkr.co/edit/USxVl4rBpIPs5Zi3s0pb?p=preview)

-Each Auxiliary route is an independent route which:-
+Each auxiliary route is an independent route which:

 * Can have their own child routes
 * Can have their own auxiliary routes